-The principal accounting policies applied in the preparation of these financial statements are set in Note 3.
+The principal accounting policies applied in the preparation of these financial statements have been consistently applied to all the periods presented, unless otherwise stated and are set in Note 3.

 Going concern.
 Management prepared these financial statements on a going concern basis.
-The Bank is still a loss making entity, however with significant capital adequacy and with continuous support from the Group through subordinated debt.
-Refer to Note 30 for compliance with regulatory covenants and Note 18 for details about subordinated debt.
+The Bank is still a loss making entity, however with significant capital adequacy and with continuous support from the Group.
+Refer to Note 30 for compliance with regulatory covenants and Note 18 for details about subordinated debt that was converted to equity.

 Operating Environment.
 The Republic of Serbia displays certain characteristics of an emerging market.
-On 12 March 2020, the World Health Organisation declared the outbreak of COVID-19 a global pandemic.
-In response to the pandemic, the Serbian authorities implemented numerous measures attempting to contain the spreading and impact of COVID-19, such as travel bans and restrictions, quarantines, shelter-in-place orders and limitations on business activity, including closures.
-The above measures were gradually relaxed during 2020 and 2021.
+In March 2020, the World Health Organisation declared the outbreak of COVID-19 a global pandemic.

-2 Basis of preparation and presentation of the financial statements and accounting convention (continued)
+2 Basis of preparation and presentation of the financial statements and accounting convention (Continued)